mndrix/prolog_library_ideas/concurrency.md

 main(Url) :-
     async( http_get(Url, Html), Ch ),
     do_some_stuff,
-    wait(Ch),
+    await(Ch),
     use_it(Html).
 ```

-The macro places `wait/1` as late as possible while still happening before the first use of a variable from the goal.
+The macro places `await/1` as late as possible while still happening before the first use of a variable from the goal.

 A main goal of parallel futures is to allow futures to behave exactly like normal variables so that parallel computation is transparent.
 Unfortunately, the macro approach described above doesn’t allow a predicate to return a future.
-In that case, we’d have to insert `wait/1` as the last goal in a clause to convert a future back into a regular value before returning.
+In that case, we’d have to insert `await/1` as the last goal in a clause to convert a future back into a regular value before returning.
 That misses opportunities for parallelism since the caller may not need those results immediately.

 Coroutines via `freeze/2` are almost ideal to work around this, but they only work when the future faces unification.
 Arithmetic, output and many other predicates fail when working with attributed variables because they look like variables until after unification.
 For example, we’d like `X is 1 + Future` to block until the value of Future is available, but it doesn’t.
 It only behaves correctly for things like `Future=stuff`.
-Consider an option (see below) that makes `wait/1` create a coroutine instead of blocking.
+Consider an option (see below) that makes `await/1` create a coroutine instead of blocking.
 When creating coroutines, be careful to handle backtracking and multiple solutions correctly.
 Coroutines are clearly a niche optimization which should only be implemented later.

 ## Thread Policy